jyang-zhou/Decision-Tree-Random-Forest-Classification/README.md

 # Decision-Tree-Random-Forest-Classification

 A decision tree is a supervised machine learning algorithm that can be used for both classification and regression problems.
+It is simply a series of sequential decisions made to reach a specific result.

+But often, a single tree is not sufficient for producing effective results.
 Random Forest is a tree-based machine learning algorithm that leverages the power of multiple decision trees for making decisions.
 # Dataset

 The dataset consists of 400 rows and 3 features, including Age, EstimatedSalary, and Purchased.
 Here, the target variable is Purchased, which indicates whether a person purchased the item or not.